How to Get a Work Permit in Sydney

-Having made the decision to emigrate to Sydney you’re now confronted with a vast array of further choices and decisions to make.
+Emigrating to Sydney?
+You're no doubt thinking about the vast array of choices and decisions to make.
 Not least among them is how to arrange your immigration into New South Wales to optimise your chances of being able to work legally in your desired profession.

 Australian visas and work permits are granted by the Department of Immigration and Citizenship who provide a large number of different visa types according to an immigrants skills, political status and family ties.

 The surest way to attain legal residency and working status when you move to Australia is to obtain a visa which is sponsored by an employer or the state or territory to which you would like to move.

 Companies in New South Wales, once they have been approved as sponsors, can bring foreign skilled worked into the country to carry out jobs for which there are no suitable Australian candidates.

 This can be done on a permanent or temporary basis.

 Permanent skilled worker visas (subclass 186 or 187) allow the visa holder to bring their families with them, access social security schemes and the Medicare program and can lead to citizenship after four years.